 Generate Qualified Leads with Marketing Automation

 What are your biggest challenges when it comes to marketing your business?
 According to HubSpot’s 2017 State of Inbound Report, 63% of marketers say their top marketing challenge is generating traffic and leads.
-Even if your company is doing a robust business now, it’s important to think ahead and always have strategies in mind for how you will generate future leads and sales.
+Even if your company is doing a robust business now, it’s important to think ahead.
+Always have strategies in mind for how you will generate future leads and sales.

 But not all leads or lead generation strategies are created equal.
-It may seem like the best way to increase business for your company is to send your message through the most channels, so it will be seen by the largest number of people possible.
-However, this method will spread your efforts too thin, and will likely end up costing you money rather than increasing sales.
+It may seem like the best way to increase business for your company is to send your message through the most channels.
+That way, it will be seen by the largest number of people possible.
+However, this method will spread your efforts too thin.
+It will likely end up costing you money rather than increasing sales.